 - Pulsating - Pulsating can be due to a loose part.
 Check out our pulsating noise guide for more information.

-- Loud Noise - A loud noise from your outdoor unit can signal an issue with your compressor, damper, fan or air handler.
-Look at our loud noise guide for additional information.
+- Loud Noise - A noticeable noise from your external unit can signal an issue with your compressor, damper, fan or air handler.
+Check out our loud noise guide for additional information.

 Should I keep running my air conditioner when it’s making a noise?